brsong22/nba-draft-predictor/README.md

 Prospect stats for college, overseas, and amateur (g-league) were collected from [sports-reference](https://www.sports-reference.com/) for each player listed by basketball-reference's draft report.

+***Update***: because of the considerations listed at the end, I will also generate player rankings among prospects in order to determine if there is simply a pattern of drafting the overall best players first due to the real world situation of teams trading.

 Stats were gathered for each player drafted in the first round on basketball-reference's pages for past drafts.
 ###### Basketball stats:
 - 3 point attempts